oskarsinger/hosinger/weekly_progress.md

 * Started reading Elad Hazan's online convex optimization book.
 I am just in the convex optimization review chapter, but there's some stuff that wasn't covered in 611, so I need it.
 I am going back to the Boyd book for details when necessary.

-* There's an active learning paper from Sanjoy Dasgupta that uses a heirarchical clustering of the data seen up to the current time step to select data points for oracle query.
-It's not exactly what we want to do, but it has some nice theoretical results, and it is related to the population heterogeneity idea.
+* There's an active learning paper from Sanjoy Dasgupta that uses a heirarchical clustering (e.g. heirarchical k-means, so not the same type of heirarchical as Bayesian heirarchical models) of the data seen up to the current time step to select data points for oracle query.
+It's not exactly what we want to do, but it has some nice theoretical results, and it is related to the idea of informing our choice of action with a model of heterogeneity in the population.

 * I am checking out a paper from my old lab about a cool augmentation to structured objective functions that is a bit like variational inference and posterior regularization.
-It could be a nice way to integrate the population heterogeneity model into our optimization scheme.
+    * This paper directly informs learning of a model with a 'non-linear [and possibly non-convex] energy function'.
+The energy function can be parameterized by the data (e.g. the topic distributions from a topic model) and gives some score to the choice of parameters, so it is quite flexible.
+    * The meta-algorithm uses some special projection method to efficiently project the minimizing model parameterization into the feasible region.
+The projection method is tailored to a (supervised) graphical model scenario, which involves a specific type of feasible region for the parameters called a marginal polytope.
+That is not what we are working on, but the non-local energy function could be useful for us.

+* To clarify, I added the section on pairwise comparisons to the reading list because the population model may at some point involve something like a kernel matrix, which we will want to populate as efficiently as possible.

 ####Our Ideas
 * I had a conversation with Al about target tracking, and he gave a concrete example of tracking a car along a road.
 I am not sure if he intended it has a metaphor for tracking a mobile (i.e. non-stationary) parameterization of our model, but that's the idea that popped into my head.

-* If we do choose a matrix-factorization-style population model, could we apply Laura and Dejiao's GROUSE work?

-* Bandits with survival models.
-Ex: customer acquisition and churn.
-Delayed rewards.
-Elaborate later.
-Delay and reward are linked (deterministically?).
+* It seems highly likely that we will be doing some sort of online matrix factorization.

+* Eric and I discussed the idea of bandits with delayed reward (i.e. with a survival model plugged in).
+    * This scenario starts with the typical bandit scenario, but instead of being limited to a single, instantaneous reward, each action provides a (random or deterministic) reward for a random number of contiguous time steps after the action is played.
+An example here is customer acquisition and churn for a subscription-based service.
+    * The survival period and the cumulative reward from a single played action are linked here by a (deterministic?) function, which may simplify the scenario to some extent.
+    * This has immediate practical implications as well as an interesting and novel methodological and theoretical component.
+    * Bandits are an easier problem computationally than reinforcement learning.
+It may be good to start with this problem and gradually add the additional computational challenges introduced by an RL scenario.
+    * This idea is similar to active learning, but with a very interesting sample/query probability function, which is the expected survival time/subscription length or equivalently the expected cumulative reward.

 ####Data
-* No features about companies who are receiving the offers.
+* The pricing data set gives no contextual features about companies who are receiving the offers.
 This is not ideal.
 Maybe go with the Nielsen data set instead.

 * Gathered a couple more websites that maintain collections of data sets.
-One is a website of US gov. data sets.
+    * One is a website of US gov. data sets.
 Its called 'data.gov'.
-The other is Kaggle's new (I think free) data set collection.
+    * The other is Kaggle's new (I think free) data set collection.

 ####Engineering
+* No updates this week.

 ####Meeting with Eric
-* Good possibility of going with Nielsen.
+* There's a good possibility of going with Nielsen since we have it, and it has rich features for observations and actions.
 Eric is thinking of other data sets as well.

-* Will have a data set to work with soon.

 * Discussed the delayed reward/survival bandits idea.
+I like this idea a lot.
+More detail in the 'Our Ideas' section.

-* Narrowed reading list to things that will be of immediate practical importance.
+* Split reading list to things that will be of immediate practical importance, and things that will be important later, once we have some preliminary results.

 ####Questions
+* @Eric:
+    * Does the Nielsen data set have data for the delayed reward scenario?

 * @Both:
     * Questions about the Bayesian RL monograph if Eric and I don't cover them in our meeting on Friday.